Slack vs Discord: Everything You Need to Know (2026)

 Making a custom theme in Slack

 Discord offers a light theme and 3 dark theme variations.
-Additional color themes are exclusive to Nitro users.
+Additional color themes and custom themes are exclusive to Nitro users.

 (Rarely seen) Discord’s light theme